Configuring Microsoft Entra ID (Azure Active Directory) Integration with SAML

-Azure Active Directory (Azure AD) is a universal platform designed to protect and manage access to identities.
-The Azure AD service provides SSO access to apps and services from anywhere.
+Microsoft Entra ID (formerly called Azure Active Directory) is a universal platform designed to protect and manage access to identities.
+The Entra ID service provides SSO access to apps and services from anywhere.

 - Using Security Assertion Markup Language (SAML), a user can use their managed account credentials to sign in to enterprise cloud applications via Single Sign-On (SSO).
 An Identity Provider (IdP) service provides administrators with a single place to manage all users and cloud applications.